Lake Whatcom Forest Management Plan

 Why are we creating this plan?

 Since time immemorial, Lake Whatcom has played an important role in the quality of life for the people and ecosystems surrounding it.
 Its watershed was first inhabited and utilized by Coast Salish tribes, who cared for the land long before European settlers arrived and continue to use the watershed today.
 Lake Whatcom is also the drinking water source for more than 100,000 Whatcom County residents, provides valuable wildlife habitat, is a recreational destination, and home to more than 19,000 people.
 Improving and protecting forest health in the watershed is just one of many ways that the City, County, and partners seek to protect Lake Whatcom and its watershed from threats such as pollution impacts, wildfire risk, climate change, and unmanaged recreation.
+The forests surrounding the lake are crucial because they act as a natural filtration system, slowing and cleaning rainwater runoff to protect the lake's water quality.
+They also stabilize steep slopes, preventing erosion and sediment from entering the lake.
 Any forest management activities we implement will be guided by our priority to protect water quality.

 What will the plan do?